rsvilenov/FluentAssertions.Properties/README.md

 In the AutoFixture's lingo we can say that `ProvideSymmetricAccess()` verifies that the properteis are "well-behaved writables" (see [AutoFixture's WritablePropertyAssertion idiom](http://www.shujaat.net/2013/05/writable-property-assertions-using.html)).

-* Test that getters/setters throw exceptions in certain cases
+* Testing that getters/setters throw exceptions in certain cases

 ```csharp
     var objectUnderTest = new TestClass();